 Impacts from the dispersants are unknown but dispersants may contain ingredients that are known to irritate sensitive tissues of marine mammals (NRC, 2005).
 There have been no experimental studies and only a handful of observations suggesting that oil has harmed any manatees (St. Aubin and Lounsbury, 1990).
 Types of impacts to manatees from contact with oil include: (1) asphyxiation due to inhalation of hydrocarbons; (2) acute poisoning due to contact with fresh oil; (3) lowering of tolerance to other stressors due to the incorporation of sublethal amounts of petroleum components into body tissues; (4) nutritional stress through damage to food sources; and (5) inflammation or infection and difficulty eating due to oil sticking to the sensory hairs around their mouths (Preen, 1989, in Sadiq and McCain, 1993, AMSA, 2003).
-For a population level (St. Aubin and Lounsbury, 1990).
+For a population whose environment is already under great pressure, even a localized incident could have population level consequences (St. Aubin and Lounsbury, 1990).
 Spilled oil might affect the quality or availability of aquatic vegetation, including seagrasses, upon which manatees feed.